Developers Guide to Headless Commerce

 On this page

-This article providers a high level guide to using BigCommerce to power headless storefronts; we’ll assume you’re already familiar with headless commerce as a concept; if you’re not, check out our whitepaper, A New Era of Ecommerce: Headless Commerce or the Help Center’s Headless Commerce Guide.
+This article provides a high level guide to using BigCommerce to power headless storefronts; we’ll assume you’re already familiar with headless commerce as a concept; if you’re not, check out our whitepaper, A New Era of Ecommerce: Headless Commerce or the Help Center’s Headless Commerce Guide.

 Ways to implement headless